Pengguancheng/mcp-project-overview/README.md

     - `action`: "search"
     - `query`: The search query
   - Requirements:
-    - OPENAI_API_KEY environment variable must be set
+    - OpenAI API key must be provided via the `--openai-api-key` parameter
-    - Chroma DB server running (defaults to http://localhost:8000)
+    - Chroma DB server running (can be specified via the `--chroma-server-url` parameter, defaults to http://localhost:8000)

 ## Connecting to the Server